Cemguish/configure-ad/README.md

 <h2>Configuration Steps</h2>

 <p>
-<b>Log into azure make sure you enable virtual machines from the previous session.</b>
+<b>Log in to Azure and ensure that the virtual machines from the previous session are enabled.</b>
   <li>All credentials should be the same.</li>
     <li>Log into remote desktop.</li><br>
 <img width="1704" height="926" alt="PIO 1" src="https://github.com/user-attachments/assets/4d254cf5-da36-4683-94e6-67e682499284" />